tewhatuora/air-fhir-ig/input/pagecontent/terminology.md

 </tr>
 <tr>
 <td><a href="ValueSet-air-related-person-relationship.html">AIR Related Person Relationship Codes-undefined</a> </td>
 <td> <p>This value set is used to encode the relationship of a related person to the vaccine consumer.
-It is a subset of the FHIR Patient Relationship Type value set.</p></td>
+It is a subset of the FHIR Patient Relationship Type value set and includes some customised codes and displays for NZ usage.</p></td>
 <td> <a href="https://standards.digital.health.nz/ns/air-related-person-terms">https://standards.digital.health.nz/ns/air-related-person-terms</a></td>
 </tr>
 </table>